 For very large estates IHT can be reduced with significant gifts to charity — an estate of any size which donates 10% of its net value to charity results in a lower IHT rate of 36% — and other means, such as placing assets into trusts.

-Using trusts can be expensive, however, and sometimes outright disadvantageous, so it’s worth discussing with an expert to check that what you save in inheritance will actually cover the cost of setting up and maintaining the trust.
+Using trusts can be expensive, however, and sometimes outright disadvantageous, so it’s worth discussing with a specialist to check that what you save in inheritance will actually cover the cost of setting up and maintaining the trust.

 More novel ways for large, asset-rich but cash-poor estates to pay their inheritance tax bills include offering property in part or full payment to HMRC in lieu of cash.